 Philipsburg Manor has a lot going on, and kids of different ages can enjoy different things about it.
 Toddlers and little kids just love the animals.
 There are sheep and chickens just roaming around.
 The photo above shows my son squaring off with the head ram.
 (He lost, by the way.)

 I was recently bemoaning the fact that my kids might never have the opportunity to milk a cow.
 But you can actually do this at Philipsburg Manor.
 How cool is that!
 Look, my girl's obviously inherited her farm girl genes.
 She's a natch'.
+NOTE: Unfortunately, Philipsburg Manor no longer has farm animals.

 The other cool thing about Philipsburg Manor is that it's really a museum, and you can take a tour of the farm house and the grist mill.
 In the house kids learn about how the farm was once run by slaves, and how they lived there.
 Kids don't often learn that slavery was a big thing in New York, so it's kind of cool for them to get this perspective.